Exploring Surrey's countryside couldn't be easier

 Published: 19 November 2019

-Get your boots on for five winter walks in Surrey
+Get your boots on for five spring walks in Surrey

-Even in winter Surrey is a beautiful place to get out and about in the fresh air.
+Surrey is a beautiful place in spring to get out and about in the fresh air.
 We've got a selection of five walks for you to try listed below, so why not head outdoors, hat, scarf and gloves in tow and explore Surrey?
-If you need further persuading take a look at our video below which we shot out and about this month to see how really beautiful the countryside on your doorstep really is.
+If you need further persuading take a look at our video below which we shot out and about recently to see how really beautiful the countryside on your doorstep really is.
 So what's stopping you?
 Get your boots on…

 1. Thames Down Link